nicotsou/nicotsou.com/content/blog/tltr-typescript-interfaces/index.md

 }
 ```

-In this example, we are combining both three interfaces.
+In this example, we are combining all three interfaces.
 Try this example by yourself and notice the TypeScript errors as you add more functionality to your class.
 Also, notice how your editor provides better auto-completion, as you define the expected class members.

 ### Using interfaces to define the shape of object structures